|Title:||Assistant Athletic Director/Public Relations|

 Michelle Schmitt Young enters her seventh year in 2014-15 at Santa Clara University.
 Young is in her fifth year as an Assistant Athletic Director/Public Relations at Santa Clara after serving as the Director of Media Relations at Santa Clara her first year and a half with the Broncos.
 She came to Santa Clara in June, 2008 after working at the University of South Carolina for 15 years, including the last five as an Assistant Director of Athletics.

-Overseeing the Bronco Media Relations office which includes a staff of two full-time employees and 13 recruited student workers, Young is the primary SID for men's basketball, volleyball, cross country and track.
-She also oversees men's and women's tennis.
+Overseeing the Bronco Media Relations office which includes a staff of two full-time employees and 13 recruited student workers, Young is the primary SID for men's basketball, volleyball and sand volleyball.
+She also oversees men's and women's tennis and men's and women's golf.
 She is currently overseeing all the content design and work on the newest addition in Media Relations, EyeBroncos, a campus cable TV station that will feature two hours of Bronco programming daily, including the Bronco Weekly Sports Wrap, student-athlete, coach, administrator and professor features and interviews.
-All content is being developed by the oversight of Young and her student staff of eight on EyeBroncos.
+All content is being developed by the oversight of Young and her student staff of 11 student-athletes associated with EyeBronco.

-While with the Bronco basketball team, they have had a WCC Player of the Year (John Bryant, 2009), a WCC Freshman of the Year (Kevin Foster, 2009), a WCC Defensive Player of the Year (Troy Payne, 2011) and won the CIT post-season title in 2011 and the CBI post-season title in 2013.
+While with the Bronco basketball team, they have had a WCC Player of the Year (John Bryant, 2009), two WCC Freshman of the Year (Kevin Foster, 2009; Jared Brownridge, 2014), a WCC Defensive Player of the Year (Troy Payne, 2011).
+They have also won the CIT post-season title in 2011 and the CBI post-season title in 2013.
 In addition, Foster led the country in three pointers made and averaged per game in 2011.

 In both 2010 and 2013 Young directed the total redesign of the department's website, SantaClaraBroncos.com.
 She also successfully renegotiated the contracts with Stretch and Presto in 2013, in addition to bringing Fanatics on board to act as the website's official merchandise provider online.